MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

     }
     ```

-## Live Update Usage
+## Using the Live Update SDK
-There are several approaches to using the Live Update API.
+There are several approaches to using the Live Update SDK.

-### Using Pre-determined Segment
+### Pre-determined Segment
 Implement logic to retrieve a configuration for a relevant segment.
 Replace "segment-name", "property-name" and "feature-name" with your own.